Fernandojosuersilva/car--rental/README.md

 # Car Rental Website

 Welcome to the Car Rental Website project!
 This repository contains the source code for a web application that simulate users to rent cars online.
-(This is a project create to showcase React.Js skills)
+(This is a project created to showcase React.Js skills)

 ## Getting Started